 The information pertaining to building code and permit requirements contained in the 2023 Home and Garden Magazine is current as it goes to press.
-However, building codes, zoning and other regulations are updated regularly by the city and county.
-Therefore, it is recommended that you contact Jefferson County (360-379-4450) or the City of Port Townsend (360-379-5095), as appropriate, before starting work.
+However, building codes,

 This should be read in conjunction with the jurisdiction's codes.
 If there are any errors in this document, the code prevails.
 Fees are based on those in e ect at the time of publication.
 Please double-check fees with the jurisdiction.